Let’s Talk Parent/Teacher Conferences

-Parent teacher conferences create an opportunity for you to discuss your child’s life at school; their strengths, weaknesses, successes, and failures.
+This year our parent/teacher conferences will be held on October 15th, creating the perfect opportunity for you to discuss your child’s strengths, weaknesses, successes, and failures at school with their educators.
 It is important to ask your child’s teachers detailed questions to get a good idea of your child’s progress at school.
 Uncertain of what exactly to ask?
 Here are 10 questions you should ask your child’s teachers:

 The following questions will help you to make the most of your conference.
 You want to show the teacher how prepared you are and how much you care about the well-being of your child in school.
 Asking these questions will give you a better understanding on the teacher’s & school’s beliefs and will show you more about the ways in which your child is learning.